porcupines/porcupines.github.io/_posts/2021-05-04-how-to-get-QUILL-tokens.md

 <br />
 <br />

-To hold you Quill tokens, you will need an SLP-enabled wallet -  the Bitcoin.com mobile wallet and Electron Cash SLP wallet have been tested and work well.
+To hold your Quill tokens, you will need an SLP-enabled wallet -  the Bitcoin.com mobile wallet and Electron Cash SLP wallet have been tested and work well.